eklem/geo-search-helper/README.md

 [![JavaScript Style Guide][standardjs-image]][standardjs-url]
 [![MIT License][license-image]][license-url]

 With this you'll be able to sort search results on shortest to longest distance from your position or some other chosen position.
 And show i.e. the 10 closest search results or all the search results within a given distance from your position or some other chosen position.
-Will be possible to do sorting on numbers in version 3 of `search-index`.
+Calculation of distance and sorting is done after you get the search result.

 ## Getting started